 Bupropion hydrochloride extended-release tablets (XL) are intended for oral use only.
-The inhalation of crushed tablets or injection of dissolved bupropion has been reported.
-Seizures and/or cases of death have been reported when bupropion has been administered intranasally or by parenteral injection.
+The inhalation of crushed tablets or injection of dissolved bupropi death have been reported when bupropion has been administered intranasally or by parenteral

-Animals Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions common to psychostimulants.
-In rodents, it has been shown to increase locomotor activity, elicit a mild stereotyped behavioral response, and increase rates of responding in several schedule-controlled behavior paradigms.
+Animals Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions The products it has been shown to increase locamotor activity, elicit common to psychostimulants.
+In rodents, it has been shown to increase locomotor activity, elicit a mild stereotyped behavioral response, and increase rates of responding in several sch controlled behavior paradigms.
 In primate models assessing the positive reinforcing effects of psychoactive drugs, bupropion was self-administered intravenously.
 In rats, bupropion produced amphetamine-like and cocaine-like discriminative stimulus effects in drug discrimination paradigms used to characterize the subjective effects of psychoactive drugs.